christophevg/reactive-c/README.md

 # Reactive C

-An experiment on implementing reactive programming (RP) ideas in pure C.
+An experiment on implementing a reactive programming (RP) API in pure C.
 Christophe VG (<contact@christophe.vg>)
 [https://github.com/christophevg/reactive-c](https://github.com/christophevg/reactive-c)

 ## Introduction

 The origin of this experiment is the paper titled "[Deprecating the Observer Pattern with Scale.React](http://infoscience.epfl.ch/record/176887/files/DeprecatingObservers2012.pdf)".
-The goal of this experiment is to implement the RP ideas from this paper in C, thus making it available to e.g. embedded development in C.
+The goal of this experiment is to implement a RP API in C, thus making it available to e.g. embedded development in C.

+### What do I consider RP?

 The core of RP is an extended implementation of the observer pattern, or as I like to call it "_The Observer Pattern on Steroids_".
 There is no black magic in reactive programming, just a nice(r) API to construct and compose observers and observables.
 (IHMO)

+### Why embedded?

+Although RP typically focuses on UI development and proposes a solution to its (so called) callback hell, it is not difficult to see a strong link to embedded development.
+In stead of user interaction, the events that require observation now are changes in (digital and analogue) signals on IO ports,...

+Being able to deal with these changes in a more natural way, might also prove to be beneficial to embedded development... if the incurred cost is acceptable.

 ### The Million $ Question